 In my opinion, if there is nothing extraordinary about being beautiful then why we adults go gaga over a girl’s appearance.
 Is it because we have this pre-conceived notion about “beauty” where we narrow it down outward appearance.
-Or is it that “Look at you! you are so cute” is the only standard icebreaker line left when we meet little girls.
+Or is it that “Look at you! you are so cute” is the only way to greet when we meet little girls.
 Hold this thought for a moment and lets first see the repercussions of the comment “You gorgeous thing” on the mind of a young girl.
 Ok let’s take my daughter only as an example.

 Only a few days back while she was getting ready for her basket-ball class, I saw my daughter frantically searching for something.
 Upon being inquired, she said she was looking for her favorite hairband.
 I told her she doesn’t need to wear a hairband while playing a sport, instead, should tie her hair back in a pony.
 Not convinced with my logic, she got really upset and said she wanted her glittery pink hairband only as according to her “I look good if I wear that hairband which matches my t-shirt too.”